Nadine (EP)

-Nadine is the first extended play (EP) by Irish recording artist Nadine Coyle, released on 22 March 2018 by Virgin EMI Records.
+Nadine is the first extended play (EP) by Irish singer Nadine Coyle, released on 22 March 2018 by Virgin EMI Records.
 After reuniting with Brian Higgins from production team Xenomania, new music from Nadine began development in 2014.

 Background and development

 In November 2010, Coyle released her debut studio album, Insatiable.
 Coyle collaborated with producers such as Toby Gad, Guy Chambers and William Orbit.
 Upon its release, the album received generally mixed to unfavourable reviews from music critics, and was met with limited commercial success due to an exclusive distribution through Tesco stores.

 Wanting to release a potential follow-up record, Coyle announced that she and Brian Higgins of Xenomania had begun working on new material in 2014.
 In the following year, she confirmed that she was recording the album and that it would be released the same year, but production was halted and the album was never completed.

 In July 2017, it was announced that Coyle had signed a recording deal with Virgin EMI Records, through which the EP was released.